 The Large Intestine

-This consists of the caecum, the large colon, the small colon and rectum.
+This part of the equine digestive system consists of the caecum, the large colon, the small colon and rectum.
 The large intestine houses millions of beneficial micro-organisms (including bacteria, yeasts and protozoa) which are the only organisms capable of producing the enzymes necessary to digest cellulose and other components of fibre.
 The types and proportions of these micro-organisms are dependent upon the diet composition.
 It is therefore extremely important that all changes to the diet are made very slowly in order to allow the microbial population time to adapt (7-10 days is a sensible practical time over which to introduce new feeds) Rapid dietary changes – such as an influx of water soluble carbohydrates from, for example Spring grass, which passes too quickly through the small intestine – cause major disruptions to the gut microflora, and can lead to metabolic disturbances ranging from laminitis to filled legs.

 The normal end products of microbial digestion (from digestible fibre or starches and sugar) are volatile fatty acids, which enter the bloodstream and are ultimately broken down at a cellular level to produce energy.
 If the horse is fit and healthy and provided with good quality, mould-free forage, the microflora in the hindgut manufacture some of the B Complex vitamins and Vitamin K. Performance horses under stress or horses fed poor quality or mouldy forage, or foals with an undeveloped microbial population, will not perform this function adequately and will need an additional dietary supply of these vitamins.

 Water resorption occurs in the large intestine and mineral and vitamin absorption continues.
 Metabolic wastes from all other parts of the body are transported via the bloodstream to the rectum.
 The waste products together with undigested material are formed into faeces and voided via the anus.